Kumar-amit14jan/Quiz-Management-System/PLAN.md

 - Fetching quiz by ID
 - Submitting quiz answers

-No authentication or role-based access is implemented per assignment requirement.
+No authentication or role-based access is implemented per assignment requirement but we will do it if time permits.

 ## Phase 3 — Backend Business Logic & Scoring Engine
 Implement end-to-end logic: